English 2111 critical response topics

 b) If you had to pin down one theme as the central overriding "message" of Gilgamesh, what would this message be?
 Identify the most important plot elements or events that help the author deliver this message, and back up your assertions with at least two quotations from the poem itself.
 For the mechanics of citing poetry, see Q4.

 a) Compare the relationship between gods and humans, or the involvement of the gods in the lives of mortals, in Gilgamesh and the first few books of the Odyssey.
-Include at least three quotations from two or more "books" to illustrate your claims.
-For the mechanics of citing verse in a multi-part (or "book") poem, see Q4, and especially Q4mp.
+Include at least three quotations from two or more of the Odyssey's "books" to illustrate your claims.
+For the mechanics of citing verse in a multi-part (or -"book") poem, see Q4, and especially Q4mp.

 b) Discuss the cultural or personal qualities or ideals The Odyssey suggests were important to the Greeks in the time of Homer, including at least three quotations from different "books" to illustrate your claims.
 For the mechanics of citing verse in a multi-part (or "book") poem, see Q4, and especially Q4mp.

-a) Being careful to avoid plot summary (nugget 1), discuss the use of deception in Books XIII-XVIII (by Odysseus, certainly, and others as well).
-Identify different types of deception and analyze the different motives behind each instance of deception you discuss.
+a) Being careful to avoid plot summary (nugget 1), discuss the use of deception in Books XIII-XVIII (by Odysseus and others).
+Identify different types of deception and analyze the motives behind each instance of deception you discuss.
 Include quotations from at least three different "books" to illustrate your claims.
 For the mechanics of citing verse in a multi-part (or multi-"book") poem, see Q4, especially Q4mp.

-b) Open assignment: respond analytically to anything that strikes you as interesting or significant in any two or more different "books" in Tuesday's reading (XIII-XVIII), including at least three quotations, at least two coming from different books.
+b) Open assignment: respond analytically to anything that strikes you as interesting or significant in any two or more different "books" in Books XIII-XVIII, including at least three quotations, at least two coming from different books.
 Be careful to avoid plot summary (see nugget 1).
 For the mechanics of citing verse in a multi-part (or multi-"book") poem, see Q4, especially Q4mp.

 a) What are we to make of the ancient Greeks' attitudes about women, at least as far as they are conveyed in the Odyssey?
 You may discuss events from anywhere in the entire epic, but do quote from Books XIX-XXIV at least twice in your response (see Q4, especially Q4mp).